Home > THE TRUTH ABOUT LITERARY AGENTS’ FEES

 A Brief History of Fees

-Once upon a time, quite a few agents charged reading fees.
-The rationale behind this was that it takes time to read and evaluate a manuscript, and why should an agent do it for free?
-This point of view is understandable, but it’s not hard to see how it can lead to abuse–agents who invite submissions solely in order to obtain the reading fee.
-Eventually, the abuse became so widespread that most professional agents’ associations adopted policies prohibiting members from charging reading fees.
+This point of view is understandable, but it’s not hard to see how it can lead to abuse: agents who invite submissions whether they’re interested in them or not, solely in order to obtain the reading fee.
+Eventually, this kind of abuse became so widespread that most professional agents’ associations adopted policies prohibiting members from charging reading fees.

 (For a more detailed discussion of reading fees and their abuses, see The Case Against Reading Fees, from Writer Beware’s blog.)